 While first voiced back in December by environmental artists, concerns surrounding the ecological impact of Non-Fungible Tokens came to a complete stand-off last week.
 With articles attacking and explaining NFTs constantly being published in defiant response to each other and more and more artists publicly getting involved with the issue, even bringing the launch of online art platform ArtStation’s NFT drops to a halt after outcry, the polemic seems to have reached a watershed moment where artists are being asked to take a stand.
 In its tides, AI-artist and researcher with a PhD in Biophysics, Mike Tyka has come to land atop the peak of mount Hic et Nunc: one of the alternative NFT-marketplaces ringing in a new era.
-In Tyka’s first ‘drop’ he releases works from his renowned ‘Portraits of Imaginary People’ series, featured in Artur I. Miller’s book The Artist in the Machine, along with three new video loops.
+In Tyka’s first ‘drop’ in collaboration with Electric Artefacts, he releases works from his renowned ‘Portraits of Imaginary People’ series, featured in Artur I. Miller’s book The Artist in the Machine, along with three new video loops.

 Much has been written already on the data and technological minutiae in the debate surrounding the energy usage of NFTs.
 Complementing these numbers, this article will zero in on one artists’ considerations and their significance for the wider value of new media art.